wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

    1. Click **VETERINARIANS** to list vets in the database.
    1. Click **ERROR** to trigger errors.

-1. Click the one-time use link to access the Wavefront Service Dashboard and view data.
+1. Click the one-time use link to access the Wavefront for Spring Boot Service Dashboard and view data.
    {% include tip.html content = "Make sure to save the one-time use link so you can access the same dashboard each time you restart your application."%}
    Example:
     ```